Linea alba (abdomen)

-Structure

-In humans, the linea alba runs from the xiphoid process to the pubic symphysis down the midline of the abdomen.
+The linea alba (Latin for: white line) is a strong fibrous midline structure of the anterior abdominal wall situated between the two recti abdominis muscles (one on either side).
+The umbilicus (navel) is present on the linea alba through which foetal umbilical vessels pass before birth.
+The linea alba is formed by the union of aponeuroses (of the muscles of the anterior abdominal wall) that collectively make up the rectus sheath.
+The linea alba attaches to the xiphoid process superiorly, and to the pubic symphysis inferiorly.
+It is narrow inferiorly where the two recti abdominis muscles are in contact with each other posterior to it, and broadens superior-ward from just inferior to the umbilicus.

 The name means white line as it is composed mostly of collagen connective tissue, which has a white appearance.

-It is formed by the fusion of the aponeuroses of the muscles of the anterior abdominal wall.
-It separates the left and right rectus abdominis muscles.
-In muscular individuals, its presence can be seen on the skin, forming the depression between the left and right halves of a "six pack".
+In sufficiently muscular individuals, its presence can be seen on the skin, forming the depression between the left and right halves of a "six pack".

 Function

-The Linea alba stabilizes the anterior abdominal wall, as it balances contractile forces from the muscles attached to it.
+The linea alba stabilizes the anterior abdominal wall, as it balances contractile forces from the muscles attached to it.

 Clinical significance

+An abnormal widening of the linea alba is known as diastasis recti.

+During pregnancy, the linea alba usually darkens due to hormonal changes whereupon it becomes known as the linea nigra.
+The linea nigra sometimes also occurs in either sex outside the context of pregnancy.

 A median incision through the linea alba is a common surgical approach for abdominal surgery.
 This is because it consists of mostly connective tissue, and does not contain any primary nerves or blood vessels.